22.12.2024

 "When the priest is about to give absolution," is the direction of the Ritual, ''after imposing a penance on the penitent and the latter having accepted it, let him say: Misereatur tui omnipotens Deus et dimissis peccatis tuis perducat te ad vitam aeternam.
 Amen.
 Then he raises his right hand over the penitent and says: Indulgentiam, absolutionem et remissionem peccatorum tuorum tribuat tibi omnipotens et misericors Dominus.
 Amen.

 "Dominus noster Jesus Christus te absolvat, et ego auctoritate ipsius te absolvo ab omni vinculo excommunicationis (suspensionis) et interdicti in quantum possum et tu indiges.
 Deinde ego te absolvo a peccatis tuis in nomine Patris + et Filii et Spiritus Sancti.
-Amen."
+Amen.

 "If there are many penitents to be heard and in urgent confessions, the Misereatur and Indulgentiam may be omitted and simply the Dominus noster, etc., said.